Signed in as:

 Learn about joining the AUKUS Connect Program

-At the heart of our mission is the drive to support Australian industries, particularly SME's in their growth trajectories and to unlock their export potential.
+At the heart of our mission is the drive to support industry, particularly SME's in their growth trajectories and to unlock their export potential.
 By fostering strategic partnerships, we aim to cultivate a robust ecosystem where people can contribute to and benefit from the largest industrial project in Australia's history.

 We foster collaboration across communities, bringing together individuals who may not typically engage in the field of national security.
 Our collective efforts drive innovation in national security and facilitate the development of technologies that directly benefit those entrusted with safeguarding our nations.